ManhTrinhNguyen/Jenkins-Docker-practice/README.md

 2. **Setting up Jenkins** by running it as a Docker container.
 3. **Initializing Jenkins** for use in build automation and CI/CD workflows.

-## 📂 Module
-**Module 8:** Build Automation & CI/CD with Jenkins

----

-Feel free to fork this project, explore, and contribute!